EnviDat/monitoring-backend/gcnet/README.rst

 station data, processes and copies the data into a Postgres database, and serves the data with a dynamic web API.

-NOTE: This version is configured to use two databases to provide redundancy in the event of a primary database server failure.

 .. image:: ./gc_net_overview.jpg

 -------------------------------------